 Relieves nasal allergy symptoms.
 Astepro (Azelastine) is a prescription-only antihistamine nasal spray that can help with your allergy or nasal symptoms without exposing the rest of your body to the medicine.
 Clears your sinuses.
 Sudafed (Pseudoephedrine) relieves stuffy nose, but it could keep you up at night.
 Don't forget your photo ID or you won't be able to buy it in the drugstore.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+
+Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+

 Not enough reviews for this drug.
 Help someone out, leave a review!